deepin-community/fontforge/doc/sphinx/scripting/scripting-alpha.rst

       "Glyph %n from font %f.svg"
       "U+%U.bmp"

-   If the format constists entirely of a filetype then FontForge will use a format of ``"%n_%f.<filetype>"``
+   If the format consists entirely of a filetype then FontForge will use a format of ``"%n_%f.<filetype>"``

    All characters in the format string except for % are copied verbatim.
 If